 Coral grows at different rates depending on external factors like water temperature and salinity.
 Warmer waters are usually better for coral growth, but too warm, and the water will have the opposite effect.
 The clearer the water is, the better as well.
 This means that more sunlight makes its way down to the corals when they need it.
 Saltwater is also crucial.
 Corals can’t live successfully near freshwater sources.

 The amount of food in one particular area is also crucial for determining how quickly and expansively a coral will grow.
 They use a great deal of energy in the process of growing their skeletons and therefore depend on the algae in their tissues to supply them with nutrients.
 The slowest species grow between 5 and 25 millimeters (0.2–1 inch) per year, and the fastest add as much as 20 centimeters (8 inches) a year, according to Coral.

 How Do Corals Reproduce?

 Just as with any other animal, their reproductive methods vary depending on species.
 Some use sperm and eggs, while others are single-sex.
 The latter includes species like boulder collars and elkhorn corals.
-The coral larvae are either fertilized inside or outside the polyps’ body.
-Inside means that the sperm is released through another polyp’s mouth and the sperm and egg merge together.
+The coral larvae are either fertilized inside or outside the polyps’ bodies.
+Inside means that the sperm is released through another polyp’s mouth, and the sperm and egg merge together.